fhopeman/puresec-handler-mock/README.md

 # puresec-handler-mock

-mock implementation of handler api
+This microservice is part of the [puresec ecosystem](https://github.com/fhopeman/puresec-master).
+It's supposed to be a mock implementation of handlers.